Tight bounds on the maximal perimeter of convex equilateral small polygons: Introduction

-The diameter graph of a small polygon is defined as the graph with the vertices of the polygon, and an edge between two vertices exists only if the distance between these vertices equals one.
-Figure~\ref{figure:4gon}, Figure~\ref{figure:6gon}, and Figure~\ref{figure:8gon} show diameter graphs of some convex small polygons.
+The diameter graph of a polygon is the graph with the vertices of the polygon, and an edge between two vertices exists only if the distance between these vertices equals the diameter.
+Figure~\ref{figure:4gon}, Figure~\ref{figure:6gon}, and Figure~\ref{figure:8gon} represent diameter graphs of some convex small polygons.
 The solid lines illustrate pairs of vertices which are unit distance apart.
-In 1950, Vincze~\cite{vincze1950} studied the problem of finding the minimal diameter of a convex polygon with unit-length sides.
+Vincze~\cite{vincze1950} studied the problem of finding the minimal diameter of a convex polygon with unit-length sides.
 This problem is equivalent to the equilateral case of the maximal perimeter problem.
 He showed that a necessary condition of a convex equilateral small polygon to have maximal perimeter is that each vertex should have an opposite vertex at a distance equal to the diameter.
 It is easy to see that for $n=4$, the maximal perimeter of a convex equilateral small $4$-gon is only attained by the regular $4$-gon.
-Vincze also described a convex equilateral small $8$-gon, shown in Figure~\ref{figure:8gon:X8}, with longer perimeter than the regular $8$-gon.
+Vincze also described a convex equilateral small $8$-gon, shown in Figure~\ref{figure:8gon:X8}, with longer perimeter than that of the regular $8$-gon.
 In 2004, Audet, Hansen, Messine, and Perron~\cite{audet2004} used both geometrical arguments and methods of global optimization to determine the unique convex equilateral small $8$-gon with the longest perimeter, illustrated in Figure~\ref{figure:8gon:H8}.

 For $n=2^s$ with integer $s\ge 4$, the equilateral case of the maximal perimeter problem remains unsolved and, as in the general case, exact solutions appear to be presently out of reach.
-In 2008, Mossinghoff~\cite{mossinghoff2008} constructed a family of convex equilateral small $n$-gons, for $n=2^s$ with $s\ge 4$, and proved that the perimeters obtained cannot be improved for large $n$ by more than $3\pi^4/n^4$.
-By contrast, the perimeters of the regular $n$-gons cannot be improved for large $n$ by more than $\pi^3/(8n^2)$ when $n$~is even.
+In 2008, Mossinghoff~\cite{mossinghoff2008} constructed a family of convex equilateral small $n$-gons, for $n=2^s$ with $s\ge 4$, whose perimeters differ from the upper bound $2n\sin \frac{\pi}{2n}$ by just $O(1/n^4)$.
+By contrast, the perimeter of a regular small $n$-gon differs by $O(1/n^2)$ when $n \ge 4$ is even.
 In the present paper, we propose tighter lower bounds on the maximal perimeter of convex equilateral small $n$-gons when $n=2^s$ and integer $s \ge 4$ by a constructive approach.
 Thus, our main result is the following: